Statistical Guarantees for Local Spectral Clustering on Random Neighborhood Graphs: Introduction

 When applied to geometric graphs built from a large number of samples, global spectral clustering methods can be computationally cumbersome and insensitive to the local geometry of the underlying distribution \citep{leskovec2010,mahoney2012}.
 This has led to increased interest in \emph{local} spectral clustering algorithms, which leverage locally-biased spectra computed using random walks around some user-specified seed node.
 A popular local clustering algorithm is the Personalized PageRank (PPR) algorithm, first introduced by \citet{haveliwala2003}, and then further developed by several others \citep{spielman2011,spielman2014,andersen2006,mahoney2012,zhu2013}.

-Local spectral clustering techniques have been practically very successful \citep{leskovec2010,andersen2012,gleich2012,mahoney2012,wu2012}, which has led many authors to develop supporting theory \citep{spielman2013,andersen2009,gharan2012,zhu2013} that gives worst-case guarantees on traditional graph-theoretic notions of cluster quality (such as conductance).
-In this paper, we adopt a classical statistical viewpoint, and examine what the output of local clustering on a data set reveals about the underlying density $f$ of the samples.
-In particular, we examine the ability of PPR to recover \emph{density clusters} of $f$, defined as the connected components of the upper level set $\{x \in \Rd : f(x) \geq \lambda\}$ for some $\lambda > 0$ (an object of central interest in the statistical clustering literature, dating back to the work of \citet{hartigan1981}).
+Local spectral clustering techniques have been practically very successful \citep{leskovec2010,andersen2012,gleich2012,mahoney2012,wu2012}, which has led many authors to develop supporting theory \citep{spielman2013,andersen2009,gharan2012,zhu2013} that gives worst-case guarantees on traditional graph-theoretic notions of cluster quality (such as normalized cut and conductance).
+In contrast, in this paper we adopt a classical statistical viewpoint, and examine what the output of local clustering on a data set reveals about the underlying density $f$ of the samples.
+We establish conditions on $f$ under which PPR, when appropriately tuned and initialized inside a candidate cluster $\mc{C} \subseteq \Rd$, will approximately recover this candidate cluster.
+We pay special attention to the case where $\mc{C}$ is a \emph{density cluster} of $f$---defined as a connected component of the upper level set $\{x \in \Rd : f(x) \geq \lambda\}$ for some $\lambda > 0$---and show precisely how PPR accounts for both geometry and density in estimating a cluster.